cpjobling/eg-150-textbook/laplace_transform/7/tf_for_circuits.md

 +++ {"slideshow": {"slide_type": "notes"}}

 Note that this is a low-pass filter.
 Sinusoids at low frequencies are passed with a gain of 0.2.
-For frequencies above around 100 ra/s, the filter starts to reduce the attenuation of the passed signal.
+For frequencies above around 100 rad/s, the filter starts to increase the attenuation of the passed signal.
 At 10,000 rad/s, the attenuation is 1/10 of the attenuation at 1 rad/s.